 You shouldn’t have to let joint and muscle pain hold you back from doing what you love this season.
 To ensure you are able get the most out of the nice weather and your fitness programs, we talked with our experienced orthopedic physicians about the best approach to protecting your joints while being active.

 Warm up and cool down

-A light warm up that includes motions that mimic the exercise you are about to perform will get your blood flowing, warm-up the muscles you are about to train and even help improve your range of motion and overall performance.
+A light warm up that includes motions mimicking the exercise you are about to perform will get your blood flowing, warm up the muscles you are about to train, and even help improve your range of motion and overall performance.
 Just as important as a healthy warm up, a post workout cool down with static stretching incorporated will safely get your body back down to a resting state and improve your muscle resiliency and flexibility.
-If you are experiencing some joint or muscle pain during your exercise, you can gradually decrease your workout intensity to reduce pain and discomfort, then follow-through with a cool down.
+If you are experiencing some joint or muscle pain during your exercise, you can gradually decrease your workout intensity to reduce pain and discomfort, then follow through with a cool down.

 Wear the right shoes

 Regardless of the activity, the shoes you wear can really make a difference in the health of your joints, especially if you participate in high-impact sports or are a regular runner.
 Old, worn out shoes cause abnormal stresses on weight-bearing joints, so if you are very active, you will want to replace your shoes at least once per year to protect your leg joints.
 Your foot arch and strike pattern, whether it’s overpronation, underpronation, or neutral, will affect the type of shoe that best suits your foot.
 You can talk to a podiatrist to analyze your gait pattern and get the perfect shoe for whatever task at hand.